-We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the financial statements as a whole, taking into account the types of investments within the Company, the involvement of the Manager and Administrator, the accounting processes and controls, and the industry in which the Company operates.
+We tailored the scope of our audit to ensure that we performed enough work to be able to give an opinion on the financial statements as a whole, taking into account the types of investments within the Company, the involvement of the AIFM, the accounting processes and controls, and the industry in which the Company operates.

-The Company's accounting is delegated to the Administrator who maintain their own accounting records and controls and report to the Manager and the Directors.
+The Company's accounting is delegated to the AIFM who maintains the Company's accounting records and controls and reports to the Directors.